michjk/information_retrieval_classification/README.md

 The result of confusion_matrix, precision, recall, and F1 score is displayed at console output.
 The image of confusion_matrix are saved in result_folder_path/\[branch_name\]_\[commit_date_GMT_0\]_\[time_duration_after_commit\]/confusion_matrix_folder_path
+The vocabulary built from dataset are saved as text_vocab.pkl and label_vocab.pkl in root.

 ## View evaluation accuracy and loss with tensorboard
 Please run